ToF-/Domain/README.md

 report (Left msg)   = "Error: " ++ msg
 report (Right sums) = unlines $ map showSummaryLine sums
 ```
-Our main program will get the transactions, summarize them, and print the report:
+As usual the main program will get the transactions, summarize them, and print the report:
 ```haskell
 program3 :: IO ()
 program3 = do